cpcdupct/INDIeOpen-INDIeEditor/README.md

 <img src="architecture-indieeditor.jpg">

+## Deployment

+The INDIeEditor component is based on Node.js (https://nodejs.org/en/about/).
+The deployment of this web application depends on the selected cloud computing provider.
+Each cloud computing provider provides its own deployment manual.
+In the case of Microsoft’s Azure one option is Azure Pipelines.
+You can find more information at the following URL Configure CI/CD with Azure Pipelines - Azure App Service | Microsoft Docs (https://docs.microsoft.com/es-es/azure/app-service/deploy-azure-pipelines?view=azure-devops&tabs=yaml).

 ## Creators and contributors

 INDIeEditor component files have been created at the **Digital Content Creation Center** (CPCD), in the Universidad Politécnica de Cartagena.